Holly Mckay

 Who is Lightyear?

-Unlike many newer fintech players, Lightyears puts cost effectiveness and a user-friendly experience at the heart of its client offering.
+Unlike many newer fintech players, Lightyear puts cost effectiveness and a user-friendly experience at the heart of its client offering.
 They boast that one of their unique selling points is that they offer low-cost global trading thanks to the multi-currency accounts.
 They have secured over $35 million in funding from top venture capital firms and individual investors, including Sir Richard Branson.

 Who is Lightyear good for?